What is a Dremel Tool?

-As I mentioned earlier, drill bits can be mounted on different sized shanks so if you're looking to use your Dremel for drilling holes or drilling out a core you might want to invest in a Dremel Multi Chuck or Collet Nut Kit.
+As I mentioned earlier, drill bits can be mounted on different-sized shanks, so if you're looking to use your Dremel for drilling holes or drilling out a core, you might want to invest in a Dremel Multi Chuck or Collet Nut Kit.

 Why buy a Dremel Drill?

-They are comfortable in your hand, well balanced and smooth.
+They are comfortable in your hand, well-balanced and smooth.
 They don't rattle and vibrate, and the quality is superb.
 Yours should last you for years!

 - Burrs: Diamond burrs, carbide burrs, stone abrasive burrs

-- Drill Bits: Small diamond drill bits, diamond core drills, carbide micro drills, twist drills, diamond drill bits set for your Dremel
+- Drill Bits: Small diamond drill bits, diamond core drills, carbide micro drills, twist drills, and diamond drill bits set for your Dremel

 - Cutting Tools: Dremel EZ Speedclic wood cutting disc, diamond slitting disc, carbide end mills, router bits